 Cint Quality Charter

 The Cint platform and its products comply with ESOMAR, MRS, ARF, MRIA, AMA, AMSRO and Insights Association standards.
-Cint also complies with ISO 20252 and is certified in Australia and Germany.
+Cint also complies with ISO 20252 and is certified in Australia.

 Our commitment to quality

 Cint ranks quality as a top business priority as the world’s leading insight platform.
 Cint has invested in a Quality Charter consisting of a dedicated team focused on further expansion of Cint’s Quality Processes, Proprietary Technology, Technology Partnerships, and Product Road Map to confirm Cint as an industry leader for Quality.

 Cint takes quality very seriously and complies fully with ESOMAR, MRS, Insights Association, ARF, MRIA, AMA and AMSRO standards often going above and beyond standard requirements.

 Being a European based business Cint has followed data privacy guidelines from the start and are fully GDPR compliant.
 Consumer permissions are core to our business model and fully controlled by Cint’s Permissions Engine.